Deakin RF-Sensing: Experiments on Correlated Knowledge Distillation for Monitoring Human Postures with Radios: Introduction

 Figure~\ref{fig:motivating} illustrates a motivating example of using RF signals to detect and track human poses (the subject could be hidden from plain view, as RF signals can penetrate objects).
 We aim to develop a system to accurately detect and predict human activity without compromising privacy (movement tracking through occlusions) and alleviating the impacts of RF noise.
 With computational and wireless network resources becoming increasingly cheaper and available, we design an experimental testbed and propose a new technique by coupling RF sensing with knowledge fusion and distillation.

-The proposed Correlated Knowledge Distillation (CKD) theory is to drive lightweight, near real-time, and precise human pose estimates.
+The proposed \textbf{Deakin RF-Sensing} is based on the correlated knowledge distillation (CKD) theory, which aims to drive lightweight, near real-time, for precise human pose estimates.
 Our CKD-based technique uses ``Teacher'' and ``Student'' deep network models to train and implement two modes -- a camera-fed Teacher Class Network (e.g., images, videos) with an RF-fed Student Class Network (e.g., RF signals).
-Our CKD model trains a dual multi-branch teacher and student network and acquires a joint CKD model~\cite{hinton2015distilling,li2021online}.
-The resulting CKD models are subsequently used to identify the multimodal correlation and teach the student branch in reverse~\cite{peng2019correlation,li2020local}.
-Instead of simply aggregating their learnings, CKD training always seeks to comprise multiple parallel transformations with the two domains, i.e., visual images and RF signals, as feature mapping obtained by feature fusion seldom serves as a good teacher to guide their training~\cite{li2023knowledge}.
-Once trained, using radio signals generated from a Software Defined Radio (SDR), our CKD model can efficiently preserve privacy and utilize the multimodal correlated logits from the teacher to the student network without using visual signals/video frames.
+Our CKD model trains a dual multibranch teacher-student network and acquires a joint CKD model~\cite{hinton2015distilling,li2021online}, and slightly differently in the decoupled version~\cite{zhao2022decoupled}.
+The resulting CKD models are subsequently used to identify the multimodal correlation and teach the Student branch in reverse~\cite{peng2019correlation,li2020local}.
+Instead of simply aggregating their learnings, CKD training always seeks to comprise multiple parallel transformations with the two domains, i.e., visual images and RF signals, as feature mapping obtained by feature fusion seldom serves as a good Teacher to guide their training~\cite{li2023knowledge}.
+Once trained, using radio signals generated from a Software Defined Radio (SDR), our CKD model can efficiently preserve privacy and utilize the multimodal correlated logits from the Teacher to the Student network without using visual signals/video frames.